Marketing Best Practices

 Property features are the core of your marketing message, but don’t forget the functional components.
 Equally important to the marketing of your property is a focus on the building specifications and other data that potential tenants need to determine if it’s the right fit for their business.

-Have you highlighted relevant area amenities and transportation?
+Have you highlighted local area amenities and transportation?

 A significant portion of your content will focus on things outside the property itself.
 For new tenants, it’s important to highlight area amenities and transportation options with a interactive amenities map.